terrorizer1980/debugging-masterclass/README.md

 * `balena-supervisor.service` - The balena Supervisor service, responsible for
-    the management of releases, including downloading updates for and self-healing (via monitoring) of those release services, variables ( device/fleet) and exposure of these services to applications via an endpoint.
+    the management of releases, including downloading updates for and self-healing (via monitoring) of those release services, variables ( device/fleet) and exposure of these services to apps via an endpoint.
-* `dbus.service` - The DBus daemon socket can be used by applications by applying the `io.balena.features.dbus` label, which exposes it in-container.
-    This allows applications to control several host OS features, including the Network Manager.
+* `dbus.service` - The DBus daemon socket can be used by services if the `io.balena.features.dbus` label is applied.
+This exposes the DBus daemon socket in the container which allows the service to control several host OS features, including the Network Manager.

 Additionally, there are some utility services that, whilst not required for a barebones operation, are also useful: